JosefSo/Ex3_DWG/README.md

 # Ex3_DWG - Directed Weighted Graph in Python

-Like in the last one we implemented algorithms of Traveller Salesman Problem and Dijkstra.

 This OOP project deals with the realization of weighted and directed graphs.
 It includes a few calculations on the graph via well-known algorithms such as Floyd-Warshall algorithm and Dijkstra algorithm and also it includes the GUI (graphical user interface) to show the graph itself and it's calculations to the user.
 As part of implementing the graphs we implemented classes: